11 Best Stops on the Denver to Las Vegas Drive

 Vail

-Lodge at Lionshead — If you’re after a chic lodge at the base of Vail Mountain, then this is a great choice for you.
-There is a large choice of apartment-style rooms available for all types of travellers and numerous other amenities to make your stay in Vail cool and comfortable.
+Christiania Lodge — If you’re after a chic lodge at the base of Vail Mountain, then this is a great choice with various size rooms available & a heated pool & spa for guests to enjoy.

 Not quite what you’re looking for?
 Click here to browse more Vail hotels